 Participants were randomly assigned to one of five groups.
 Following four weeks of pursuing their goal, participants were asked to report on their goal achievement.
 They were also asked to rate the goal on the following criteria:

 - whether or not they had pursued the goal before and, if so,

 - their prior success.

-Those in Group 1 were to think about what they wanted to accomplish for the next four weeks.
+Those in Group 1 were to think about their goals for the next four weeks.

 Participants in Group 2 were instructed to write their desired accomplishments and rate them as above.